streamlink/streamlink/docs/install.rst

 **Automatically installed by the setup script**
 --------------------------------------------------------------------------------
-`iso-639`_                           Used for localization settings, provides language information `iso3166`_                           Used for localization settings, provides country information `isodate`_                           Used for parsing ISO8601 strings `lxml`_                              Used for processing HTML and XML data `pycryptodome`_                      Used for decrypting encrypted streams `PySocks`_                           Used for SOCKS Proxies `requests`_                          Used for making any kind of HTTP/HTTPS request
+`isodate`_                           Used for parsing ISO8601 strings
+`lxml`_                              Used for processing HTML and XML data `pycountry`_                         Used for localization settings, provides country and language data `pycryptodome`_                      Used for decrypting encrypted streams `PySocks`_                           Used for SOCKS Proxies `requests`_                          Used for making any kind of HTTP/HTTPS request